cgnd/golioth-serial-logger/README.md

 ## Usage

 Each line of UART data sent by the target device will be automatically sent to the Golioth [logging service](https://docs.golioth.io/device-management/logging/) when a `\n` or `\r` is received from the target device.

+Since this is currently just a quick proof-of-concept, there are a bunch of limitations:

+- The UART connection between the target and the serial logger is hard coded to `115200` baud  `8-N-1`.
+- Log messages from the target must be less than 256 bytes long.
+- The connection to Golioth requires Pre-Shared Key (PSK) authentication.